MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/messaging-center.md

 In this example, the [`Unsubscribe`](xref:Xamarin.Forms.MessagingCenter.Unsubscribe*) method unsubscribes from the `Hi` message sent by the `MainPage` type.

-Messages containing payload data can also be unsubscribed from:
+Messages containing payload data should be unsubscribed from using the overload that specifies two generic arguments:

 ```csharp
 MessagingCenter.Unsubscribe<MainPage, string>(this, "Hi");